diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 1. The Schedoscope Shell opens in the terminal.
 Find the full [[command reference|Command Reference]] in the Schedoscope wiki.
 1. Type  `materialize -v schedoscope.example.osm.datamart/ShopProfiles`

     and see how all data is digested which is needed in order to provide the requested view of shop profiles.

 1. Type  `actions`
     and see which kind of transformations are running.

 1. Type  `views`

     and see which views are already materialized with current data.
-1. Have a look at the application manager of your Hadoop Cluster  `http://localhost:8088/cluster`
+1. Have a look in the browser at the application manager of your Hadoop Cluster  `http://localhost:8088/cluster`

     and see the MR-Jobs running on the cluster.

 ## What's happening?